OperationCode/front-end/CONTRIBUTING.md

 </details>

 ## PostCSS
-In our repo, we use PostCSS modules to help simplify how we write our CSS.
+In our repo, we use PostCSS plug-ins to help simplify how we write our CSS.

 ### What is Post CSS?
 "PostCSS is a tool for transforming styles with JS plugins.
-These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images, and more." - [PostCSS](https://github.com/postcss/postcss)
+These plugins can lint your CSS, support variables and mixins, transpile future CSS syntax, inline images, and more." - [PostCSS Repo](https://github.com/postcss/postcss)

 ### Modules in Use